kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

         }
       ```

-Automatic Scenario Assignment assigns the Runtime to the `WAREHOUSE` Scenario:
+ASA assigns the Runtime to the `WAREHOUSE` formation:
 ```json
 {
   "data": {